What would you say are the lessons of the past two months?

 By now, it's safe to say our leaders are facing what is likely to be one of the toughest tests in a generation.
-Nobody can say with any certainty how long, or to what extent, the Coronavirus will impact our daily lives.
+Nobody can say with any certainty how long or to what extent the Coronavirus will impact our daily lives.
 It's truly terrifying.
 Thankfully, though, party politics seem to have taken a back seat to serving the needs of the people, giving us hope that, perhaps, political ideologies may be more mercurial than we once thought.
 This notwithstanding, many Americans are still sitting at home, unemployed, with little hope that things will ever get back to normal or that "normal" even exists anymore.

 But there's an upside.
 Because if we look closely, hidden beneath all the uncertainty and heartache, there’s a message for those workers stuck at home: the economy can't function without you.
-Regardless of what the weekly unemployment filings show, it's evident that labor is not only a necessary component of national output, but labor's purchasing power is vital to national consumption, which makes up more than 60% of US GDP.
+Regardless of what the weekly unemployment filings show, it's evident that labor is not only a necessary component of national output, but labor's purchasing power is vital to national consumption, making up more than 60% of US GDP.

 Now a growing contingent policy wonks, myself included, have argued that automation will replace most workers over the coming century — believing it’s not a matter of if, but when.
-Some have even gone as far as to suggest the current crisis will be the one that leaves many workers permanently displaced, as business leaders are forced to cut staff and increase investments in automation to remain profitable in an economy where workers are forced to stay home.
+Some have even gone as far as to suggest the current crisis will be the one that leaves many workers permanently displaced as business leaders are forced to cut staff and increase investments in automation to remain profitable in an economy where workers are forced to stay home.

 What’s interesting, though, is that the current crisis shows us just how far we are from any of that happening.
 I'm not denying automation is a serious threat; it’s already done irreparable damage to millions of American families — anyone can look at how automation decimated factory jobs in the Midwest and see that.
 But despite the continued, and likely increased, desire to fully automate production, executives are a long way from being able to implement such a plan.
 If you don’t believe me, just look at all the service businesses that have closed their doors because they operate in a world where labor is a necessary input to production.
 We just aren’t there...yet.

-So, where does this leave us?
+So where does this leave us?
 What conclusions should we draw from this?

 I would argue that we finally have a model showing just how valuable labor is to our economy, and that basic income, or some form of direct cash to consumers, isn't as taboo as it once was.
 In fact, when federal payments finally hit consumers’ bank accounts, it will be the only thing keeping our economy from collapsing to depression-era misery.
 Yes, these are extraordinary circumstances, and extraordinary circumstances can force policymakers to leave ideologies at the door and do what's right, but nearly every lawmaker on Capitol Hill — including the deficit hawks — voted for sending cash to consumers, something that was inconceivable only months ago.
 This bodes well for us arriving on a solution to our present problem, but if we fail to reflect on the lessons learned over the last few weeks, we will have failed in what I believe are two key aspects.